 Our Patient Advocates can answer your questions and help you get approved for VA benefits.

-Every veteran discharged “under conditions other than dishonorable” has a right to VA benefits, including health care, monthly disability compensation and survivor benefits for their loved ones.
+Every member of the military discharged “under conditions other than dishonorable” has a right to VA benefits, including health care, monthly disability compensation and survivor benefits for their loved ones.

 The Veterans Department at The Mesothelioma Center specializes in getting veterans’ VA claims approved for benefits.
 U.S. Army Capt.
 Aaron Munz, director of the Veterans Department, is well versed in helping people navigate the complicated VA claims process.
 He has the knowledge and resources to guide you each step along the way.